collocations.org

 The building is protected by armed guards.

-border, prison, security
+border, gate (AmE), prison, security

-VERB + GUARD
+VERB + guard

-GUARD + VERB
+guard + VERB

 patrol sth